sheymor21/CoffeeStore/README.md

 - `MONGO_URI`: MongoDB connection string
 - `PORT`: The port on which the server will run

+## Swagger Documentation

+This project uses Swagger for API documentation.
+You can view the API documentation at the following endpoint:

+- **/api/api-docs**: Access the Swagger UI for detailed API documentation and testing.

 ## API Endpoints

 - **GET /api/coffees**: Get a list of all coffee products.